v-zhuravlev/zabbix-notify/README.md

 **All:**
 -	All configuration is done in Zabbix web-interface(no config files anywhere)
 -	UTF8 supported
+- HTTPS/HTTP proxy supported(see how at the end)

 **Slack:**
 -	Color coding events depending on Trigger Status and Severity